cahmitti123/ai_audit_backend/README.md

 # AI Audit System

-**REST API for AI-powered quality audit system with GPT-5, Inngest, and Prisma.**
+**REST API for AI-powered quality audit system with OpenAI, Inngest, and Prisma.**

 Production-ready backend service that analyzes sales call recordings, transcribes them with ElevenLabs, and performs comprehensive compliance audits using GPT-5.